spaydar/COVID-Data-Engineering/README.md

 ### Data Cleaning

 The following steps were necessary to clean the data such that it could be joined and transformed to fit the desired data model:
+1. `datasets/us-counties.csv`:
+    - Drop rows where `fips` is null
+        - This is necessary since `fips` is part of a unique identifier for the fact table
+2. `datasets/us-states.csv`:
+    - Append '000' to `fips` values to complete state-county 5-digit format
+        - This allows the states' `fips` format to conform that of the other datasets, allowing them to be joined on this column
+3. `datasets/PopulationEstimates.csv`:
+    - Prepend '0' to `fips` codes that only have a single digit in the state code
+    - Remove commas from numeric values using regular expressions in order to allow casting to integer types
+4. `datasets/PovertyEstimates.csv`:
+    - Prepend '0' to `fips` codes that only have a single digit in the state code
+    - Transform data to have dedicated columns for attributes and one row per `fips`
+        - This involves copying attributes to their own columns and creating empty columns for other attributes for each row, grouping by `fips`, then reducing to one row per `fips`
+        - This is necessary to ensure that there is one data type per column and that column type is not dependent on another column

 ## ETL Pipeline

 ### Data Quality Checks

+Two data quality checks are performed on the fact table:
+1. Check that the fact table has greater than zero rows
+2. Check that there are no null values in either the `date` or `fips` columns of the fact table as these jointly serve as a unique identifier for each row and connect the fact table to all the dimension tables

 ### Technology Justification